The Boundary Element Method for Acoustic Transmission with Nonconforming Grids: Introduction

 This study considers acoustic wave transmission through a homogeneous material embedded in free space.
 Such configurations can be modelled by boundary integral formulations of the Helmholtz equation for the exterior and interior regions.
 The transmission conditions at the material interface couple the field representations into a surface potential problem.
 The different choices of representation formulas and surface potentials lead to a wealth of boundary integral formulations with specific computational characteristics~\cite{wout2021benchmarking}.
-In all cases, some form of continuity across the discrete representation of the material interface must be enforced.
-This condition is relatively straightforward for conforming meshes, that is, a unique grid at each surface where the nodes, edges, and faces are consistent with the structure of neighbouring elements.
-The novelty of this manuscript is the discretisation of the exterior and interior operators on independent triangular surface meshes.
-This nonconforming algorithm adds flexibility to the BEM's design and improves the computational efficiency for transmission problems.
+The boundary integral equations are then numerically solved with Galerkin or collocation methods.
+The Galerkin discretisation requires a surface mesh, typically made of triangular elements~\cite{smigaj2015solving}.
+Differently, collocation-based schemes such as Nyström discretisation~\cite{bruno2001fast, liu2019non}, isogeometric analysis~\cite{chen2022sample, chen2022bi}, and neural networks~\cite{anitescu2019artificial} do not require a triangularisation of the surface.
+This study considers Galerkin discretisation on triangular surface grids because of its meshing flexibility and mathematical solid foundation.